Jin-Baek/Jin-Baek/README.md

 <h2 align="left">Lee - JinBaek  <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fgjbae1212%2Fhit-counter&count_bg=%23A26ED3&title_bg=%23555555&icon=atom.svg&icon_color=%23FFFFFF&title=Visitors&edge_flat=false"/></a></h2>

 Hi, this is *Jin-baek Lee*, a student at Korea University's Sejong , department of Computer Convergence Software.<br><br>
-I aim to research and develop services for everyone such as convenience of daily life, alternatives to specific diseases, and fusion of human health and life.<br><br>
+I aim to research and develop services for everyone such as the convenience of personal care, alternatives to specific diseases, and fusion of human health and life.<br><br>
-For this, in 2020, when development began in earnest, the focus was on web and app programming and database management.
-From now on, the focus will be on machine learning and deep learning.<br>
+For this in 2020, when development began in earnest the focus was on web , app programming and database management. <br>From now on, the focus will be on machine learning and deep learning based on the Biomatics lab.<br>

 * I’m currently working on [ML](https://github.com/Jin-Baek/Machine_Learning-python)